Meet the Specialists

 “We already provide a model for what can be done to manage marine resources in a traditional Hawaiian way,” says Chai.
 “There are a lot of places that want to do exactly what we’re doing, especially in development areas where you need to involve the community.
 People want to get started but they don’t know how.
 So we try and help out.”

-Natural Resources, Outreach Coordinator
+Natural Resources, Specialist and Outreach Coordinator

 Nicole was born and raised on the island of Moloka’I, which instilled in her a love of nature and passion for the ocean at a very young age.
 She always knew that her professional path would be inspired by her connection to the sea and the animals that she grew up with as a child.